xan1000/BolgerUtils/BolgerUtils.EnumDisplay/Readme.md

 using BolgerUtils.EnumDisplay;
 ```

-Specific names can be set by using the .Add & .AddAll methods or by using the BolgerUtils.EnumDisplay.AddAttribute on an enum.
+Specific enum names can be defined by using the .Add & .AddAll methods or by using the BolgerUtils.EnumDisplay.AddAttribute on an enum.

 # AddAttribute class inherits Attribute